Operational excellence and transition towards circularity

 • Advanced Biofuels

-Sines’s transformation, from a grey refinery to a green energy hub, will enable Galp to develop efficiency projects that incorporate reused materials to produce low-carbon products.
+Sines’s industrial ongoing transformation will enable Galp to develop efficiency projects that incorporate reused materials to produce low-carbon products.

 In 2023, Galp and Mitsui partnered to set up a 75/25 joint venture and invest in a large-scale 270 ktpa unit adjacent to the Sines refinery for producing and marketing advanced biofuels.
 The unit will use waste residues to produce Hydrotreated Vegetable Oil (HVO) and Sustainable Aviation Fuel (SAF), thereby reducing the environmental footprint compared to its fossil fuels alternatives.